-The surface shall then be trimmed to the required alignment, levels and cross-sections necessary to produce the required final compacted thickness of stabilised material.
+The surface shall then be trimmed to the required alignment, levels and cross-sections necessary to produce the required final level for the top of the stabilised layer.

 If the Council has identified thick in-fill layers of asphalt the contractor is required to mill the asphalt and evenly spread the milled asphalt onto the surface of the existing pavement to minimise the need for imported granular material.